sandovabarbora/golemio-public-transportation/README.md

    - Historical delay data at Letná district stops.
    - Model to predict delays.

-5. Visualize findings and insights:
+5. **Visualizing Findings and Insights**

-   - **Tools:** Matplotlib for graphs and charts, Folium for geospatial visualizations.
+- **Tools**:
+  - **Matplotlib**: For graphs and charts, enabling time-series analysis and comparisons of delays on match days versus regular days.
+  - **Folium**: For geospatial visualizations, such as interactive maps to highlight delay intensity and identify hotspots at affected public transport stops.

+- **Package**:
-   - **Package:** The greater idea behind the model is to create a package that would than be able to analyze and predict delays regarding cultural event.
+  - The greater idea behind the model is to create a reusable Python package.
+This package would analyze and predict public transport delays related to various cultural events, providing a scalable solution for event-driven transport optimization.

 ---

 ## **Proposed Technologies**